HxHexa/spendings_tracker/README.md

  - viewsrc \<name\>: View the details and the spendings made for a source.

  - viewcate \<name\>: View the details and the spendings put under a category.
+User can input multiple categories in a format similar to that in newentry to view the details on entries that are categorised under multiple categories.

  - viewentry: View the details of an entry under a specific source/category.